rapyuta-robotics/alica/alica-supplementary/plan-conversion-tool/Readme.md

    ![Convert*](./img/Convert*.png)

-   - The absolute path to the directory that contains the old plan files.
-   - The absolute path to the directory that contains the old task repository file.
-   - The absolute path to the directory that contains the old role set related files.
+   - The absolute path to the oldetc directory
    - The absolute path to the newetc directory
    - The absolute path to the newgen directory
    - The absolute path to the directory, that contains the JAR of the Default Plugin for the new Plan Designer's code generation.